Parents’ school closure survival guide

 21. Look after yourself tooYour child can only thrive at home during the school closures if you look after yourself too.
 If you have a partner, make sure you share childcare and ‘teaching’ responsibilities fairly and talk to them about how you’re both feeling.
 Also keep in contact with friends and family, even if only by phone.
 Find out any local live streaming from nearby clubs or libraries by joining or following any groups on social media.
 Search ‘COVID-19’ or ‘coronavirus’ plus your area to find any.
 The Government-backed Money Advice Service has information on coronavirus and your money which is regularly updated.

-23. Stay in touch with your child’s schoolDon’t forget, your child’s teachers will still be working even if they aren’t actually at the school, so do remember you can contact them via your usual means, whether that’s email or communication app.
+23. Stay in touch with your child’s schoolDon’t forget, your child’s teachers will still be working, so do remember you can contact them via your usual means, whether that’s email or communication app.
 They’ll be wanting to support you to ensure your child is ready to return to school as soon as they’re allowed to.